[Game Review] “Bondage Seductions”

 [Kink Product Review] Lovehoney Take Control Bondage Kit

-I often groan at the idea – and the reality – of sex toy kits.
-Too often, they’re lots of cheap and bad quality things shoved together in a pretty box and sold for a premium.
-If pressed for an opinion, I’ll nearly always tell my readers to forego a kit and spend a bit more on just one or two quality items.
-However, I try to keep an open mind, and occasionally something surprises me.
-The Take Control Bondage Kit from Lovehoney pleasantly surprised me.
+I often groan at the idea, and the reality, of sex toy kits.
+Too often, they’re little more than a collection of cheap and poor-quality products shoved together in a pretty box and sold for a premium price.
+I’ll nearly always tell my readers to forego a kit and spend a bit more on just one or two quality items.
+However, I try to keep an open mind, which is why I agreed to review this Lovehoney bondage kit.

 The Take Control Bondage Kit comes in one simple box, with all the products clearly displayed on the front so you know exactly what to expect.
-The packaging is bright and fun, which I suspect is a deliberate choice to make it non-intimidating to the new and nervous.
+The packaging is brightly coloured and fun, reducing the intimidation factor for nervous new kinksters.

 There’s a LOT of information on the box, too.
-I really like the way that there’s a brief description on how to use each item on the back, and also that they pay attention to safety and consent!
-The box reminds you to use safewords, never leave a bound person alone, and have a non-verbal safe signal if someone is gagged.
-In this regard, I’m really impressed.
-It’s pretty 101 stuff, but safety/consent 101 is exactly the information that the target market for this kit needs.
-A+ for that.
+I appreciate that Lovehoney has provided a brief description on how to use each item as well as some basic information on safety and consent.
+The box reminds players to use safewords, never leave a bound person alone, and have a non-verbal safe signal if someone is gagged.
+It’s pretty 101-level stuff, but that’s also what a complete newcomer to kink is likely to need.
+Top marks for that.

-With that said, I was immediately pretty impressed with what was inside the Take Control kit.
-Some (many) beginner BDSM kits are filled with things that are dubiously even safe, let alone of good quality.
+With that said, I think this is overall a decent beginners’ bondage kit.
+Many BDSM starter kits and sex toy kits generally are filled with things that aren’t even safe, let alone of good quality.

 1: Blindfold

 This blindfold is super comfy.
-It’s nice and thick and padded, and I couldn’t see a thing when it was on.
+It’s also thick and padded, meaning I couldn’t see a thing when it was on.
 The band is stretchy, too, so it should fit most people comfortably.

-Pro kink tip: blindfold your partner and stroke different things across their body – a silk scarf, a piece of velvet, the tails of your flogger – and make them guess what each item is.
+Lovehoney bondage kit play idea: Blindfold your partner and stroke different items across their body – a silk scarf, a piece of velvet, the tails of your flogger – and have them guess what each item is.

 2. Nipple suckers

-Pro kink tip: tell your partner to fetch you something from another room with these on.
-They’ll have to move carefully… they’ll be spanked if one falls off!
+Lovehoney bondage kit play idea: Tell your partner to fetch you something from another room with these on.
+They’ll have to move carefully, though – they’ll be spanked if one falls off!

 3. Ball gag

-Pro kink tip: make your submissive try to repeat words back to you (try phrases like “I’m a dirty little slut”) while gagged.
+Lovehoney bondage kit play idea: Make your submissive try to repeat words back to you while gagged.

-This is a stingy little bastard!
-Don’t let the small size fool you, it can pack a wallop.
+This is a stingy little fucker!
+Don’t let the small size fool you, this flogger can pack a wallop.
 The falls are made of thin rubber, which delivers a vicious sting when you put some force behind it.
 If pain isn’t your thing, you can drag it sensually across the skin for a gentle tickle.
 I would have liked the handle to have a bit more width and weight to it.

-Pro kink tip: Try – gently – flogging the vulva or penis if your partner is up for it.
-Remember to clean your flogger thoroughly afterwards.
+Lovehoney bondage kit play idea: Try gently flogging the vulva or penis if your partner is up for it.
+Remember to clean your flogger thoroughly afterwards to remove any bodily fluids.

 5. Wrist and ankle cuffs

-These were the weakest part of the kit by far, for me.
-They’re quite thin and made of nylon, with no padding, which means they chafe if you put any pressure on them at all.
-They’re fine for exploring the feeling of being restrained, but if you’re into rough play and would be wanting to pull against them, they’re not a good option for that.
+These were the weakest part of the Take Control kit by far, for me.
+They’re quite thin and made of nylon, with no padding, which means they chafe if you put any pressure on them.
+They’re fine for exploring the feeling of being restrained, but if you want to pull against them at all I recommend getting some quality BDSM cuffs.

 6. Under-bed restraints

-These are great, except for the tiny detail that they don’t fit on our bed!
-We have a Super King bed (which is the best thing ever, seriously.
-I always tell Mr CK that my relationship with him and the bed is polyamorous in itself.)
-Turns out these restraints fit up to King Size.
-So they’ll be fine for the vast majority of people, but if you have a ridiculous bed like us, they may not fit.
+These are great, except for the tiny detail that they don’t fit my bed!
+We have a Super King bed and these restraints fit up to King Size.
+So they’ll be fine for the vast majority of people, but if you have a ridiculously giant bed like us, they may not fit.

-That said, they’re still a great addition to the kit.
-They’re strong, durable, and easy to set up… and tuck out of sight when you’re done, if you want to.
-The little clips mean you can easily add different cuffs to them, so when you ditch the rubbish cuffs in this set and get some better ones, you can still use them with this restraint system.
+These restraints are strong, durable, and easy to both set up and tuck out of sight when you’re done, if you want to.
+The little clips mean you can easily add any set of cuffs to them.

-Pro kink tip: when your partner is restrained, run a cube of ice along their body… or drip candle wax onto their skin (read up on how to do wax play safely first, of course!)
+Lovehoney bondage kit play idea: when your partner is restrained, run a cube of ice along their body or drip low-temperature candle wax onto their skin.

 8. Strap-on harness

-This is actually the same harness that I bought as part of a pegging kit a few years ago.
-I’ve used it many, many times to top for both vaginal and anal penetration, and it’s still my favourite harness.
-It’s comfortable, the dildo stays in place well during thrusting, and the rings are interchangeable so you can use it with any dildo with a flared base.
+This is the same harness that Lovehoney sells as part of their basic strap-on sex/pegging kit a few years ago.
+It’s comfortable and the rings are interchangeable so you can use it with any dildo with a flared base.
+However, it’s a pretty basic harness and you’ll want to upgrade to a higher-quality harness if you find you enjoy strap-on play.

-Pro kink tip: If you have a vulva, put on a wearable vibrator before you put on your harness, so that you get some clitoral pleasure while you fuck your partner.
+Lovehoney bondage kit play idea: If you have a vulva, insert a wearable vibrator before you put on your harness.
+This will stimulate you while you penetrate your partner.

 9. Wired bullet vibrator

-This was the biggest surprise in the Take Control kit for me.
-I was fully expecting it to be awful.
-While it’s not the strongest vibrator in the world, it’s not a bad little bullet for the size.
-I was able to orgasm with it quickly and easily.
-It has a number of patterns as well as steady vibration speeds.
+I was fully expecting this bullet vibrator to be awful.
+While it’s far from the strongest bullet vibrator in the world and it is a little buzzy, it’s not a bad basic bullet for the size and price.
+It has several patterns as well as steady vibration speeds.

-Pro kink tip: switch it off just when your lover is on the edge of orgasm.
-Make them beg for release.
+Lovehoney bondage kit play idea: Switch it off just when your lover is on the edge of orgasm and make them beg for release.

 Thanks to Lovehoney for sending me this kit in exchange for an honest review.
 If you choose to purchase this or anything else from Lovehoney, please buy through my affiliate links – it supports the blog at no extra cost to you!